Rehabilitation Exercises / Stretches for the Knee

 - Promote healthy circulation in all of the joints in your leg (hip, knee, ankle, foot).

 HEAT (warmth) is used after you've reduced your swelling / inflammation and the sharp pain is less intense (you have more of a dull / nagging ache and soft tissue tightness in your knee).
-Warming up deep tissue using Electromagnetic Energy is a natural way to encourage healing of bursitis and heal surrounding soft tissue.
-Increasing the temperature of deep tissue results in increased blood flow circulation as the body sends more blood to attempt to remove this same heat.
-It's the blood in your body that will bring oxygen, nutrients, antibodies and energy to your injured knee to help with healing.
+Warming up soft tissue results in increased blood flow circulation as the body sends more blood to attempt to remove this same heat.
+It's the blood in your body that will bring oxygen, nutrients and water (basically energy) to deep soft tissue - blood flow is what the body uses to repair tissue.

-When heat is applied to deep tissue in the knee, veins will start to get bigger (expand) to allow more blood flow through to your damaged or torn soft tissue.
+When heat is applied to the knee, veins will start to get bigger (expand) to allow more blood flow through the area.
 This in turn relaxes your knee, making the tissue more flexible and elastic.
 This is why heat is used on older (chronic) injuries, to loosen tissue and bring in the blood flow needed for healing.
-Your body will begin to heal itself after it is injured - increasing your blood flow with heat will speed up this natural process - often surprisingly well.
+Your body will begin to heal itself after it is injured - increasing your blood flow will speed up this natural process - often surprisingly well.

 Doctors usually call this process 'Vasodilation'.